dislux-hapfyl/tclme/README.md

 1. Check `winfo exists`.
 2. Use theme colors.
-3. Pack relative to Core widgets carefully.
+3. Pack relative to Tclme widgets carefully.
 4. Destroy UI in `unload`.

 Your buffer bar plugin follows exactly this pattern.